ezyang/ghstack/README.md

 branch, and start working on a fresh branch.

 **WARNING.**  You will NOT be able to merge these commits using the normal GitHub UI, as their branch bases won't be master.
-For the PyTorch repository, we have a special mechanism for landing diffs;
-if you need a way to land these commits on a regular GitHub repository, give a holler on issues and we'll add this functionality.
+Use `ghstack land $PR_URL` to land a ghstack'ed pull request.

 ## Structure of submitted pull requests